subscribe to our new newsletter

 Introduction

 If you operate an e-commerce business and have even a little experience with Google Adwords and PPC marketing, you are probably familiar with the term mobile-first-world – the change in our offline/online behavior where "relying on our phones has become second nature".
 To no surprise, this shift has influenced digital marketers to focus their efforts more on capturing the attention of mobile device users.
-However, even though currently the main fuss is about the increasing dominance of smartphones (and rightfully so), I feel that several equally important observations are overshadowed, or at least not given the attention they deserve.

 Feeling this way, I would like to examine and share my thoughts not just on mobile device dominance, but more on the changing online behavior of users because of this growing dominance.
 More specifically, on the increasing mobility, depth and complexity of online purchasing.